raysas/protein-structure-proximity-network/readme.md

         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;├──pdb_id_t_network.graphml
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; └──pdb_id_t_network_viz.html

-After retreiving teh PDB structure, it will extract residues and coordinates information to generate a contact map.
+After retreiving the PDB structure, it will extract residues and coordinates information to generate a contact map.
 The contact map is a heatmap of the distance between residues.
 Note that the coordinates for each residues are defined by the coordinates of their alpha carbon.

 <p align='center'>
 <img src='./images/6xdc_contact_map.png' alt='contact map' width=70%>